WICG/scheduling-apis/README.md

 TODO: API Sketch / sample code for JS scheduler.
 Eg. React Scheduler, Maps Scheduler <links>

+### Pros & Cons of API Option A vs B
+#### Option A: Cons
+Really difficult to reason about and expose all necessary signals in [#4](https://github.com/spanicker/main-thread-scheduling#4-run-loop), especially [4b.](https://github.com/spanicker/main-thread-scheduling#b-run-loop-requires-effective-coordination-with-other-work-on-the-main-thread)
+A key thing here is understanding what subset of 5b is necessary for effective scheduling and what it might take to support that.

+#### Option B: Cons
+likely tough interop story

+### Open Questions & Challenges

+- how to handle promises and chaining: how to make the chain yield; how to execute promise at a given priority
+- handling 3P and non-cooperating script (directly embedded) in the page
+- DOM read-write phase: either exposing the phase or allowing tasks to specify read vs write etc
+- priorities for work posted implicitly eg. <script ..> schedules work for fetching script, followed by parsing, compiling and executing the response
+- lowering priority of event handlers (similar to “passive”)
+- propagating priority across multiple tasks in the app

 ## Appendix: Scheduler case studies